mkhaled87/SENSE/README.md

 It uses binary decision diagrams (BDDs) as the primary data structure for efficient symbolic abstraction construction.

 SENSE expects existing finite abstracts (a.k.a. symbolic models) of the plants inside NCS as input.
-It also expects information about the delay bounds in the NCS.
+It also expects information about the delay bounds in the NCS and the specification to be enforced on the plants of NCS.
-Then, it uses the abstraction of the plant to construct an abstraction for NCS.
+It uses the abstraction of the plant to construct an abstraction for NCS.
 Plants' symbolic models can be easily constructed using a tool like [SCOTS](https://www.hcs.ei.tum.de/en/software/scots/), which is provided with SENSE.
+Then, the tool constructs provably-correct controllers that satisfy the given specification.

 SENSE depends on the CUDD-3.0.0 library for manipulating BDDs, written by Fabio Somenzi [here](http://vlsi.colorado.edu/~fabio/).
 The _dddmp_ library is also used for reading and writing BDDs which already comes with CUDD.

+The tool has an experimental nature.
+It serves as a host for several lasses of NCS and facilitates the following:

+1- Constructing symbolic models of NCS.
+2- Synthesizing controllers.
+3- Testing the constructed abstractions and the synthesized controllers.
+4- Simulating and visualizing the closed-loop of the NCS/controller.
+5- Automatic code generation for final real-world implementation.

 Internal Structure of SENSE